-- If you retired at age 60 or later with at least 360 months of creditable railroad service, your spouse's annuity can begin the first full month he or she is age 60.
-No age reduction will be applied to your spouse's benefit. - If you retired on disability with at least 360 months of creditable railroad service, and you have attained age 60, your spouse's annuity can begin the first full month he or she is age 60.
-No age reduction will be applied to your spouse's benefit. - If you retired with 120-359 months of creditable railroad service, and you are at least age 62, your spouse's annuity can begin the first full month he or she is 62.
-If your spouse retires before attaining Full Retirement Age (see chart on other side), tier I and tier II will have an age reduction. - If you retired with 60-119 months of creditable railroad service, and you are at least age 62, your spouse's annuity can begin the first full month he or she is 62.
+- If you retired at age 60 or later with at least 360 months of creditable railroad service, your spouse's annuity can begin the first full month they are age 60.
+No age reduction will be applied to your spouse's benefit. - If you retired on disability with at least 360 months of creditable railroad service, and you have attained age 60, your spouse's annuity can begin the first full month they are age 60.
+No age reduction will be applied to your spouse's benefit. - If you retired with 120-359 months of creditable railroad service, and you are at least age 62, your spouse's annuity can begin the first full month they are 62.
+If your spouse retires before attaining Full Retirement Age (see chart on other side), tier I and tier II will have an age reduction. - If you retired with 60-119 months of creditable railroad service, and you are at least age 62, your spouse's annuity can begin the first full month they are 62.
 If your spouse retires before attaining Full Retirement Age, tier I and tier II will have an age reduction.
 Also, tier I is only payable to your spouse if you had a social security insured status (at least 40 quarters of coverage based on combined railroad and social security earnings).

-Note that your spouse is eligible for an annuity at any age if he or she is caring for your unmarried child, and the child is under age 18, or is an unmarried disabled child of any age who became totally disabled before age 22.
+Note that your spouse is eligible for an annuity at any age if they are caring for your unmarried child, and the child is under age 18, or is an unmarried disabled child of any age who became totally disabled before age 22.
 (IB-2 pages 9-10, 31-33, 47-50)